 The cross section of the grounding cable must be at least 10 mm2.

-These grounding connections on the fan are installed by the manufacturer or distributor before delivery.
+The ground connections between the fan assemblies are installed by the manufacturer or distributor before delivery.
+The actual ground connections may differ from the images.

 8.5 Connecting the electric motor